pangilinan-patrick/pangilinan-patrick/README.md

 <img width="400px" align="right" alt="Github" src="https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/47a1a7b035154ce002fffc42e803b6ca8acbc4f3/gifs/git-header.svg" />

-- 🔭 I’m currently working on [my portfolio](https://pangilinan-patrick.github.io/Portfolio/) website using a ReactJS template to get my bearings on the framework.
+- 🔭 I’m currently working on [my portfolio](https://github.com/pangilinan-patrick/Portfolio-Pangilinan) website using ReactJS under the NextJS framework.

 - 🔭 I'm currently learning Front-end Development with technologies such as VueJS, Quasar Framework and Axios in my OJT at [Pixel8](https://software.pixel8.ph/).

-- 🌱 I’m planning on finishing the Repsponsive Web Design and ReactJS course on freeCodeCamp.
+- 🌱 I’m planning on finishing the Repsponsive Web Design and Front End Development Libraries course on freeCodeCamp.

 - 🎉 I just finished my certification on JavaScript Data Structures and Algorithms on freeCodeCamp!
 You can see it [here](https://www.freecodecamp.org/certification/Patrick-Pangilinan/javascript-algorithms-and-data-structures).